namestarlit/Fix_My_Code_Challenge/0x01-challenge/README.md

-## 0x01.
-Fix my code
+# Fix-my-code-1
-This has to do with debugging and fixing broken codes
+This project is about debugging and Fixing broken code